MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-innovationbacklog.md

 ### Turn on the flows

-In order to populate some of the tables with default values, turn on the following flows:
+To populate some of the tables with default values, turn on the following flows:
 - Add pain points
 - Update Software Tools